Kashmir EU-Week 2015

-‘Speaking with One Voice” is the theme of the eighth Kashmir-EU Week that took place in the European Parliament, Brussels 14th- 18th September.
+‘Speaking with One Voice” was the theme of the eighth Kashmir-EU Week that took place in the European Parliament, Brussels 14th- 18th September

 “Ordinary Europeans have little or no knowledge of the situation there and MEPs’ engagement is enhanced by such awareness raising,“ says Sajjad Karim.
 Human rights violations: murder, rape, disappearances, torture, the use of pellet guns by the Indian authorities and lack of freedom of speech are everyday occurrences.

-Participants at Kashmir-EU Week draw up a final conference resolution that is expected to call on the EU to use its good relations with both India and Pakistan to encourage both countries to sit around the negotiating table.
+The participants of the Kashmir-EU Week draw up a final conference resolution that called on the EU to use its good relations with both India and Pakistan to encourage both countries to sit around the negotiating table.

 ‘I hope that by increasing people’s knowledge here of the situation in Kashmir, we can compel the EU to play a more active role in promoting a negotiated settlement which involves the people of Kashmir and resolve, this ongoing conflict once and for all, whilst eliminating the risk to the world as a whole of conflict between nuclear-armed neighbours,” says Sajjad Karim.

-Running parallel to debate, the Kashmir exhibition is a display of Kashmiri crafts, weaving and needlework.
-It also features photographs on the theme of ‘Paradise Lost’, capturing through a lens beauty and promise contrasted by anguish and loss.
+Running parallel to the debate, the Kashmir exhibition consisted of a display of Kashmiri crafts, weaving and needlework.
+It also featured photographs entitled as the ‘Lost Paradise’, capturing through lenses the beauty and promise contrasted by anguish and loss.